Created | Updated Feb 25, 2010

 Praying with Saints

 The Catholic Church refers to those who have died and are now in heaven as saints.
-In some instances, those who have lived lives as a sort of 'holy role model' are later canonised by the church.
-Mother Theresa was canonised in 2016.
+In some instances, those who have lived lives as a sort of 'holy role model' are later canonized by the church.
+So, just as we now have a Saint Francis of Assisi, so Mother Theresa may one day be a saint.
 Contrary to popular belief, Catholics do not pray to saints; rather, they ask the saints to pray with them.
 Just as people of many Christian denominations ask their friends and family to pray with them, so do Catholics ask those in heaven to pray with them.
 The Catholic Church often refers to those in heaven as the 'holy dead'.

 An indulgence is the 'remission before God of the temporal punishment due for sins already forgiven as far as their guilt is concerned'15.
 One of the big issues that started the Reformation - the Church's selling of indulgences for 'time off' purgatory is nowadays acknowledged by the Catholic Church to have been a dark period, and one where the Church was wrong in its practices.
 However, the core teachings regarding purgatory and indulgences remain.